Osteomyelitis is a bone infection usually caused by bacteria, mycobacteria, or fungi.

 Bacteria or fungal spores may also infect the bone directly through open fractures, during bone surgery, or from contaminated objects that pierce the bone.

 Osteomyelitis may also occur where a piece of metal has been surgically attached to a bone, as is done to repair hip or other fractures.
-Also, bacteria or fungal spores may infect the bone to which an artificial joint (prosthesis—Fig. 1: Joint Disorders: Replacing a Knee) is attached.
+Also, bacteria or fungal spores may infect the bone to which an artificial joint (prosthesis—see Replacing a Knee) is attached.
 The organisms may be carried into the area of bone surrounding the artificial joint during the operation in which the joint is installed, or the infection may occur later.

 Osteomyelitis may also result from an infection in nearby soft tissue.
 The infection spreads to the bone after several days or weeks.
 This type of spread is particularly likely to occur in older people.
 Such an infection may start in an area damaged by an injury or surgery, radiation therapy, or cancer or in a skin ulcer (particularly a foot ulcer) caused by poor circulation or diabetes.
 A sinus, gum, or tooth infection may spread to the skull.